cosmicBboy/cosmicBboy.github.io/_posts/2017-12-31-a-humans-guide-to-algorithmic-bias.md

 The parent-child analogy captures the fact that these machine learning systems are still narrow in scope and cognitive ability.
-They might out-perform the best of us at [diagnosing pneumonia](https://news.stanford.edu/2017/11/15/algorithm-outperforms-radiologists-diagnosing-pneumonia/){:target="_blank"}, but any single machine learning system currently doesn't yet possess the faculties to reason about a wider range of concerns such as thinking about the ethical implications of its own predictions.
+They might out-perform the best of us at [diagnosing pneumonia](https://news.stanford.edu/2017/11/15/algorithm-outperforms-radiologists-diagnosing-pneumonia/){:target="_blank"}, but any single machine learning system doesn't yet possess the faculties to reason about a wider range of concerns such as thinking about the ethical implications of its own predictions.